ioBroker/ioBroker.scenes/README.md

 You can create virtual group to control all shutters in living room.
 By writing 40% into virtual group all shutters will be set to 40%.

-Additionally, you can define the behaviour which value should be taken for group not all states of the group have the same value.
+Additionally, you can define the behaviour for which value should be taken for the group if not all states of the group have the same value.

 You can provide following aggregations (available only in advanced mode):
 - `uncertain` - (default) - the value of the group will have text `uncertain`.
-- `any` - first not zero value of all states in group.
+- `any` - first non zero value of all states in group.
-- `min` - Minimal value of all states in group.
+- `min` - minimal value of all states in group.
-- `max` - Maximal value of all states in group.
+- `max` - maximal value of all states in group.
-- `avg` - Average value of all states in group.
+- `avg` - average value of all states in group.

 ## Save actual states as scene
 To save actual states in some scene you can send a message to the adapter: